-- What is the difference between programmer and software developer?
+- What is the difference between a programmer and a software developer?

-- What is the difference between software engineer and programmer?
+- What is the difference between a software engineer and a programmer?

-- What is the difference between web designer and web developer?
+- What is the difference between a web designer and a web developer?

 - What is the difference between UI and UX designers?

 - What is the difference between front-end, back-end and full-stack developers?

 - What is the difference between a system administrator and a DevOps engineer?